Chartered Institute

 CIOL’s English spoken language framework sets out characteristics of high level Professional English speakers with the following descriptors:

-If you are an adult advanced speaker of English as a second or additional language, you may want to test and prove those skills with CIOL’s new Certified English speaking test.
+If you are an adult advanced speaker of English as a second or additional language, you may want to test and prove those skills with CIOL’s Certified English speaking test.

 Why English?

-The importance of language learning simply cannot be overstated in today's globalised world.
+"The enduring importance of language learning simply cannot be overstated in today's globalised world."

 CIOL Chief Executive, John Worne.

-The Chartered Institute of Linguists recognises this and encourages the learning of all languages, including English, to promote our Royal Charter purpose of contributing to international goodwill.
+The Chartered Institute of Linguists recognises and encourages the learning of all languages, including English, to promote our Royal Charter purpose of contributing to international goodwill.

+While English has become the lingua franca of business, academia and global conversation, mastering it can be challenging due to its varied origins, complex grammar system, wide range of sounds, large vocabulary, idiomatic expressions, colloquialisms and often confusing spelling.
 Nevertheless, being a proficient speaker of English is an indispensable aid to effective professional communication for those linguists who have it.
-CIOL's new Certified English speaking test is a means for advanced adult speakers of English as a second or additional language to demonstrate their language proficiency to the world.
+CIOL's Certified English speaking test is a means for advanced adult speakers of English as a second or additional language to demonstrate their language proficiency to the world as well as a route to the recognition that comes with CIOL membership.